intervortex/vortex/site/content/posts/blurbs/2024-01-03-blurb-state-of-the-vortex-2023-wrap-up.md

 description: On and on it spins.
 image: img/posts/statewrapup2023.png
 ---
 As we step confidently toward the Vortex's upcoming 6th anniversary, the roiling seas of music discourse have never been more frigid.
 Even the safe waters of the Vortex are awash in digression and disillusion.
-The Aussies are locked **in a state perpetual mental human centipede**, the Ameros continue to foist their collective mental illness upon the world across yet another platform, and the Euros barely muster a peep on their most active days.
+The Aussies are locked in a state of perpetual mental human centipede, the Ameros continue to foist their collective mental illness upon the world across yet another platform, and the Euros barely muster a peep on their most active days.

 It becomes tough to see past the fog and focus on what is most important: fairness and accuracy.